zdravkov/kendo-docs/api/web/window.md

 `kendo.ui.Window` Returns the (Kendo UI) Window object to support chaining.

+### pin

+Pins the Window at its current position with a position:fixed style, i.e. the widget stops moving together with the other page content when the page is scrolled.
+The user will still be able to move the Window with the mouse or keyboard.

 ### refresh

 Refreshes the content of a Window from a remote URL.